-How to measure: two attributes are defined for measuring the flow condition and structural stability condition, as well as judging the adequacy of size and placement of hydraulic structures (bridge and culverts) for the subject road.
+How to measure: Two attributes are defined for measuring the flow condition and structural stability condition, as well as judging the adequacy of size and placement of hydraulic structures (bridge and culverts) for the subject road.

 - 4.2.1 Average flow condition of structures: From the on-field structure inspection the average flow condition through all the structures on the road is assessed.
-Scores are assigned in three categories, - Poor condition, score 1
+Scores are assigned in three categories,

+- Poor condition, score 1

 - Moderate condition, score 2

 - Good condition, score 3

+- Excellent condition, score 4

 - 4.2.1 Average structural stability condition: Both from the on-field structure inspection and the captured video from the car mounted action camera, the overall structural condition of the bridge or culvert is assessed.
 Scores are assigned in three categories,

 - Poor condition, score 1

 - Moderate condition, score 2

 - Good condition, score 3

+- Excellent condition, score 4

-Recommendation: Use of drone Video processing using AI tools for with bridge or culvert structural health assessment.
-There are established methodology and platforms that can reliably perform crack detection and other defect assessment for bridge structures.
-This a rapid assessment process compared to the physical inspection or testing methods.
-Such improvements can be adopted in mid term phase for priority structures.
+Recommendation: Use of drone Video processing using Al tools for with bridge or culvert structural health assessment.
+There are established methodology and platforms that can reliably perform crack detection and other defect assessments for bridge structures.
+This is a rapid assessment process compared to physical inspection or testing methods.
+Such improvements can be adopted in mid-term phase for priority structures.

-2.5.3 SC 4.3 Waterlogging Condition and risk:
+2.7.3 SC 6.3 Slope Protection Condition